Warranty Autodiscovery

 As long as your API key is active, and devices have a valid model, vendor, and serial number, the sync will gather warranty information.
 On each device in the Life Cycle tab or under Infrastructure > Purchases, you will find past and present warranty information.
 This includes order details, contract and service types, and dates.

-Configuring the STANDALONE Warranty Script
+Standalone Warranty Script

 -